hafiyhp/Scottish-Unintentional-Injuries-Analysis/README.md

 ## Data Analysis with Python

-The project uses Jupyter Notebook (`unintentional_injuries.ipynb`) for data analysis and visualization.
+The project uses Jupyter Notebook (`unintentional_injuries_updated.ipynb`) for data analysis and visualization.
 The notebook addresses specific questions related to unintentional injuries.

 ## Jupyter Notebook